 When you want to create a new desktop application for Windows PCs, the first decision you make is which application platform to use.
 Windows provides four main application platforms, each with different strengths:

 Each of these platforms include a complete UI framework and set of UI controls that let you create desktop apps like Word, Excel, and Photoshop that run in the classic Windows desktop and take full advantage of that environment's specific features.
-On Windows 10, each these platforms also support using the Windows UI (WinUI) Library to create their user interfaces.
+On Windows 10, each of these platforms also support using the Windows UI Library (WinUI) to create their user interfaces.

 Some of these platforms share certain traits and are better suited for specific application types.
 For example, both UWP and .NET have deep integration with Visual Studio.
 This provides many benefits, especially in the areas of developer productivity, sophisticated and customizable UI, and application security.
 Because these frameworks support visual designers and UI markup for rapidly creating UI, they are particularly well-suited for line-of-business applications.

 No matter which app platform you choose, you can use many Windows 10 features to deliver a modern experience in your app.
 For example, even if your desktop app is built using WPF, Windows Forms, or the Win32 API, you can still use MSIX package deployment.
 For more information about all the ways to modernize your desktop apps, see Modernize your desktop apps.

 UWP is the leading-edge platform for Windows 10 applications and games.
 It's a highly customizable platform that uses XAML markup to separate UI (presentation) from code (business logic).
 UWP is suitable for desktop applications that require a sophisticated UI, styles customization, and graphics-intensive scenarios.
 UWP also has built-in support for the Fluent Design System for the default UX experience and provides access to the Windows Runtime (WinRT) APIs.
 By adopting Fluent, UWP automatically supports common input methods such as ink, touch, gamepad, keyboard, and mouse.